TeeMingHui/Cpp-Primer/ch07/README.md

 illegal, cause there are ten elements, each would be default initialized.
 But no default initializer for the temporary object.

+It is illegal, the constructor of vector taken a single number will call the default constructor of elements to value initialze its elements, but the class of the elements NoDefault does not have a default constructor, thus the code will not compile.

 ## Exercise 7.45

 No problem. cause `C` have the default constructor.